How Patients Search for Doctors

 - Doctor Search

 An example of a local search is “Orthopedic Surgeon near me” or “Orthopedic surgeon in [city name]”.
-Notice that the end user isn’t looking for a particular doctor or practice.
+The prospective patient isn’t looking for a particular doctor or practice.
 Instead, they just want the best.
-The end user is seeking Google’s recommendations!
+The patient is seeking Google’s recommendations!

 When performing a search like this, Google’s local 3 pack appears.